UltraEngine/Documentation/CPP/Package_Close.md

 If there are open streams writing to the package, false will be returned.

 If the package file cannot be written to, false will be returned.

+## Remarks

+This method can only be called once if successful.
+Files cannot be read from and written to after this method is called.